OpenNebula/terraform-provider-opennebula/README.md

 repopath$ go build -o terraform-provider-opennebula
 ```

 **Warning: this provider is a "Third party" provider.
-It must follow this rules for the binary name.**
+It must follow these rules for the binary name.**

 #### Integration with Terraform